rally-dfs/rly-network-mobile-sdk/README.md

 If you want to learn how you can contribute, reach out to us on [Discord](https://discord.gg/rlynetwork) or at [Partnerships@rallyprotocol.com](mailto:partnerships@rallyprotocol.com).

-# Account Abstraction
+# Smart Account Wallets

 The Rally Mobile SDK allows you to use 3 different types of smart account wallets (Kernel by Zero Dev, Light Account by Alchemy and a Gnosis Safe).
-Below is an example of calling `claim` on the faucet contract.
+Below is an example of calling `claim` on the faucet contract using a Light Account

 ```